rurban/nbperf/README.md

 4. It supports Lemire's fastmod.

+5. It supports -c -2 to size the intermediate vector array as the next power of 2, which speeds up the two hash modulo functions.

-5. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.  **perl5** uses slower run-time perfect hashes for its unicode tables.  **cmph** is only suitable for huge
+6. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.  **perl5** uses slower run-time perfect hashes for its unicode tables.  **cmph** is only suitable for huge